m1el/holey-bytes/spec.md

 # Program execution
 - The way of program execution is implementation defined
-- The order of instruction is arbitrary, as long all observable effects are applied in the program's order
+- The execution is arbitrary, as long all effects are obervable in the way as program was executed literally, in order.

 # Program validation
 - Invalid program should cause runtime error: